 - Make a list of the majors you’re considering and the reasons why you think they would be a good fit

-- Schedule an appointment to meet with ACE’s Academic Exploration Advisor by calling (813) 257-5757 or emailing email@example.com
+- Schedule an appointment to meet with AEP’s Academic Exploration advisor by clicking here.

 THINGS TO REMEMBER